Welcome

 • What is the relationship between individual preferences and collective rationality?

-Questions such as these have motivated my research on group-oriented behaviour, competition in international hierarchy, as well as the evolving ideas of world order.
+Questions such as these have motivated my research on group-oriented behaviour, competition in international hierarchy, as well as the evolving ideas of the world order.